soo-13/soo-13.github.io/_pages/research.md

 - The Body Speaks: the Effects of Machine-Extracted Body Pose in Image Contents
   - ISMS Marketing Science Conference, Miami, United States 23.06.09 *(scheduled)*
-   - The Korean Association for Information Society, Seoul, Korea 23.05.12 *(scheduled)*
+   - The Korean Association for Information Society, Seoul, Korea 23.05.12